philthephatman/awesome-hacking-lists/hackwith.md

 - [AndroidKernelExploitationPlayground](https://github.com/Fuzion24/AndroidKernelExploitationPlayground) -
 - [JohnTheRipper](https://github.com/magnumripper/JohnTheRipper) - This is the official repo for the Jumbo version of John the Ripper.
 The "bleeding-jumbo" branch (default) is based on 1.8.0-Jumbo-1 (but we are literally several thousands of commits ahead of it).
 - [zmap](https://github.com/zmap/zmap) - ZMap is a fast single packet network scanner designed for Internet-wide network surveys.
+- [mimipenguin](https://github.com/huntergregal/mimipenguin) - A tool to dump the login password from the current linux user
 - [avet](https://github.com/govolution/avet) - AntiVirus Evasion Tool
 - [0d1n](https://github.com/CoolerVoid/0d1n) - Web security tool to make fuzzing at HTTP/S, Beta
 - [raptor_waf](https://github.com/CoolerVoid/raptor_waf) - Raptor - WAF - Web application firewall using DFA [ Current version ] - Beta